awsomedod/news-frontend/API_INTEGRATION.md

 }));
 ```

-## Security Considerations

-1. **API Key Storage**: API keys should be stored securely on the backend, not in the frontend
-2. **Request Validation**: Validate all incoming requests for required fields and data types
-3. **Rate Limiting**: Implement appropriate rate limiting for API endpoints
-4. **Error Messages**: Avoid exposing sensitive information in error messages

-## Testing

-The frontend includes a mock provider for testing purposes.
-When using the mock provider:
-- No API key is required
-- The backend should return mock data
-- All endpoints should work without external API calls

 ## Development Setup

 1. Start the backend server on `http://localhost:3001`
 2. Set the `REACT_APP_API_URL` environment variable if using a different URL
 3. Configure an LLM provider through the frontend interface
 4. Test the integration by adding sources and fetching news

-## Troubleshooting

-### Common Issues

-1. **CORS Errors**: Ensure the backend allows requests from the frontend origin
-2. **Network Errors**: Check that the backend is running and accessible
-3. **API Key Issues**: Verify that the API key is valid and has the necessary permissions
-4. **Streaming Issues**: Ensure the backend properly implements Server-Sent Events

-### Debug Information

-The frontend logs detailed error information to the console for debugging:
-- Network request failures
-- API response parsing errors
-- Configuration issues

-## Future Enhancements

-Potential API enhancements:
-- Authentication and user management
-- Source categorization and filtering
-- News article archiving
-- User preferences and settings
-- Real-time notifications
-- Multi-language support